 Ricky, who had been full of the heat of life the day before was no different swaying lifeless on the shoreline, undecided whether he wanted to wash back out to sea or purge from it onto the sand.
 I couldn’t see his face, but it was him.
 Tattered sand shoes, grubby green and white striped hippie pants and that grotesque emerald green velvet jacket.
 He’d be so upset about what the sea had done to his jacket.
 His wild mop of black curly hair was plastered to his head, sand scattered through it like confetti.

 I thought I should do something, but I wasn’t sure what.
-I’d never seen a dead person before so I stood motionless with the sound of the crashing ocean echoing inside my head.
-I was oblivious to the man approaching from behind and startled at the sound of his voice.
+I’d never seen a dead person before so I stood motionless with the sound of the crashing ocean echoing inside my head, oblivious to the man approaching from behind.
+His voice startled me.